 Single Serve Protein Monster Cookies Ingredients & Tested Substitutions

 - Protein Oatmeal.
 I have a few brands of protein oats I like but I usually opt for Bob's Red Mill since it doesn't have any additional flavoring.
 Regular rolled oats for a similar texture or quick oats for a softer cookie can be substituted.
+If you need it to be gluten-free, make sure whatever brand you choose, it is certified gluten-free oats.

 - Unflavored Protein Powder.
 I like Equip Foods grass fed beef isolate protein powder because it helps to give these cookies their chewy texture, but you can use any type of protein powder you prefer.
 I find that the Equip Foods vanilla protein powder isn't baking as well as it used to, but you can swap in vanilla whey protein powder or vanilla pea protein powder if you prefer.
 Note that using whey or plant based protein powders will result in a cakier texture.